npm/policies/conduct.md

 Harassing other users of the Service is never tolerated, whether via public or private media.

-Harassment includes: harmful or prejudicial verbal or written comments related to gender, sexual orientation, race, religion, disability;
-inappropriate use of nudity and/or sexual images in public spaces (including presentation slides); threats of physical or non-physical harm; deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact, and unwelcome sexual attention.
+Harassment includes, but is not limited to: harmful or prejudicial verbal or written comments related to gender, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images in public spaces (including presentation slides); threats of physical or non-physical harm; deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact, and unwelcome sexual attention.

 Disputes must be handled respectfully, according to the terms described in the npm Dispute Resolution document.